Peer Assisted Learning Support (PALS)

 PALS is the SCU Peer Assisted Learning Support (PALS) program, a place where all SCU students can get study help from fellow students.

 Because PALS Mentors are students just like you, they understand your study challenges and have some great solutions to help keep you on track.
-PALS Mentors can help with your assessment preparation, understanding rubrics and referencing, planning and time management, and offering you all-round support.
+PALS Mentors can help you with planning for assessments, understanding rubrics and referencing, time management strategies, and offering you all-round support.

 How can I talk to a PALS Mentor?